Coders-Evoke-Community/support/.github/ISSUE_TEMPLATE/invite.md

 ---
-name: Invitation to the GitHub Community Organization
+name: Invitation to the GitHub Organization
 about: I would like to be part of the awesome community
-title: Please invite me to the GitHub Community Organization
+title: Please invite me to the GitHub Organization
 labels: invite me to the organisation
 ---

-Please invite me to the Coders Evoke Github Community !
+Please invite me to the Coders Evoke Github Organisation !

 <!--more-specification(if any)-->